- Australian Curriculum- Curriculum Connections: Outdoor Learning

 OV advocates and supports outdoor learning as an important method of teaching, from the early years right through to tertiary level.
 We have been involved in specifically supporting teachers running year 11 & 12 VCE outdoor education and environmental studies, as well as university & TAFE professionals.

-Through the work of a dedicated staff member, David Hagel, as well as our Chair, Mark Dingle, and fellow Board Member, Steve Mc Murtrie, we are guiding efforts to improve and enhance the safety and regulatory environment associated with outdoor learning through our work on the Safety Guidelines for Education Outdoors (SGEO), for the Department of Education and Training.
+Through the work of a dedicated staff member, David Hagel, as well as our Chair, Steve Mc Murtrie, we are guiding efforts to improve and enhance the safety and regulatory environment associated with outdoor learning through our work on the Safety Guidelines for Education Outdoors (SGEO), for the Department of Education and Training.

 We’re also a part of the supporting team of research initiatives, such as Outdoor Youth Programs Research Alliance (OYPRA) which is an Australian group looking at documenting the benefits of outdoor programs for young people.

 Additionally we support The UPLOADS Project.
 The information produced by UPLOADS will support organisations and the sector in future injury prevention activities, with the potential long term benefit being a reduction in injuries and a safer outdoor recreation sector for all.

 Check out the video above from our latest conference 2018!

 Careers in the Outdoors Day